Lookman History, Family Crest & Coats of Arms

 Early Origins of the Lookman family

-Oxfordshire where they held a family seat as Lords of the Manor.
+The surname Lookman was first found in Oxfordshire where they held a family seat as Lords of the Manor.
 The family name was first referenced in the year 1211 when Henry Leucnore held estates an that shire.
 Henry Lewkenore succeeded in 1273. "[The parish of Denham in Suffolk] was anciently an extra-parochial district, the property of the Lewkenor family.
 Sir Edward Lewkenor built a church here, which he endowed with tithes; and the place was consequently erected into a separate parish, comprising about 1300 acres, including a large wood.
 Denham Hall, the seat of the family, is now a farmhouse."
-CITATION[CLOSE]

 Early History of the Lookman family